thomaswpp/mpquic-sbd/README.md

 ## 1. This repository

-This repository contains adaptations from another open source codes:
+This repository contains adaptations from other open-source codes:
 * [src/quic-go](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/quic-go): the popular [MPQUIC implementation](https://multipath-quic.org/) in golang we extend to support SBD (the RFC8382 Standard for Shared Bottleneck Detection).
 * [src/caddy](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/caddy): the [Caddy HTTP server implementation](https://caddyserver.com/) in golang.
-* [src/AStream](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/AStream): A [DASH player]{https://github.com/pari685/AStream} emulator in python.
+* [src/AStream](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/AStream): a [DASH player](https://github.com/pari685/AStream) emulator in python.
-* [example](https://github.com/thomaswpp/mpquic-sbd/tree/master/example): example files and scripts to process video segments and manifest MPD files.
+* [example](https://github.com/thomaswpp/mpquic-sbd/tree/master/example): files and scripts to process the video segments and manifest MPD files.
+* [src/dash/client/proxy_module](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/client/proxy_module) is a Python module that allows to issue http requests via local MP-QUIC.
+Creating a Linux shared object (.so) allows bridging Go code into a Python module.

-The source code file are targeted to run on Linux 64-bit hosts.
+All the source code file are targeted to run on Linux 64-bit hosts.

 Review adaptations:
 The original repositories have not been integrated as recursive git modules but were copied instead.